arneivar/mySite/README.md

 # mySite

-File created when watching YouTube into to GitHub
+File created when watching YouTube intro to GitHub